-Miso Broiled Black Cod is like candy!
-The fish is buttery and flaky, and the delicate crust is sweet and savory.
-It will all keep you coming back for more.
-And more!
-So here it is: the dinner I served for my dad’s birthday.
+Miso Broiled Black Cod almost tastes like candy!
+The Black Cod is buttery and flaky, and the delicate crust from the cooking technique is sweet and savory.
+Served with fresh Bok Choy Stir Fry, you will not be able to get enough of this meal!
+So here it is, the dinner I served for my dad’s birthday.
+The dinner was capped off with my Chocolate Espresso Ice-Cream Pie.

 Miso Broiled Black Cod is truly something special.
 While the marinade is amazing and definitely adds incredible flavor, I have to tell you that black cod is simply a special fish on its own.
 It’s mild, delicate, flaky, buttery, and it will melt in your mouth!
 Just please do not overcook it, or you risk losing those wonderful traits!

-It combines so beautifully with bok choy stir-fry — the subtle crunch of the stems with the mild sweetness of the leaves is perfect.
+It combines so beautifully with bok choy stir fry.
+The subtle crunch of the stems with the mild sweetness of the leaves is perfect is so yummy.

-If you decide to have a bit of a soirée this weekend, you and your guests will flip over this dish (and the ice-cream pie!)
+If you decide to have a bit of a soirée this weekend, you and your guests will flip over this Miso Broiled Black Cod with Bok Choy Stir Fry.
+(And the ice-cream pie, of course!)

 - 1 teaspoon wasabi paste